2 year old afraid of other children--Toddler Social Anxiety?

 Sometimes when children have stuffed a lot of fear, they can get very serious and find it harder to giggle, so don't give up.
 Notice what makes her laugh and do more of it, no matter how silly it is.
 The more giggling the better to help her let up all that fear.

-And after she masters it at the library, she will gradually be able to do the same thing at other classes.
-(Take them one at a time, beginning with her favorites so she's motivated.)
+And after she masters this at the library, she will gradually be able to do the same thing at other classes.

 This is a lot of work, and you will have to make it the focus of your life for a year or so, I imagine.
 But helping your daughter address her fear in this way will help her gradually relax about going into social situations.
 It's time well-spent, so you end up with a confident little girl.
 Good luck!